cubanducko/playwright-i18next-fixture/README.md

   // Fetch translations in every test or fetch once
   // Default: true
   cache: false
+  // Run as auto fixture to be available through all tests by getI18nInstance()
+  // Default: true
+  auto: true
 })

 const test = base.extend(i18nFixture);

 // Context is now shared
 test("my test", async ({ i18n, t }) => {});

+// If auto is enabled, you can also use the manual fn
+// This is useful to inject directly in classes class ExampleClass {
+   readonly i18n: i18n = getI18nInstance()
+}
 ```

 <br>